 Best Front End language to learn

-Why Front End Development?
+Why Front-End Development?

-When learning to become a web developer, students can study front end, back end or full-stack development.
-If you choose to learn about front end development, then the good news is there is a very high demand for these developers.
+When learning to become a web developer, students can study front-end, back-end or full-stack development.
+If you choose to learn about front-end development, then the good news is there is a very high demand for these developers.
 However, the same can be said about all aspects of software development.

-With front end development, you will have a high chance of showing off your creative skills.
+With front-end development, you will have a high chance of showing off your creative skills.
 For example, if you’re into designing excellent user interfaces and user experiences, then this is where you get to see the interactions that a customer has with a site or an app.

-Like with the other stacks, front end development is constantly advancing and changing.
+Like with the other stacks, front-end development is constantly advancing and changing.
 This is exciting because, as a programmer, you will always have the opportunity to see how new technology works on a site’s users.

-In short – what about the Back End?
+In short – what about Back-End development?

 While the front end is the look and feel of a website, the back end is everything behind the scenes of a website or application that the user can’t see.

 The back end collects data from external servers and apps and filters this information back into the website to process user requests.
-For example, if you’re booking a flight, you enter your information into the website, that information will be stored in a database that was created on a server and will be processed to book your flights.
-All of these stages are part of back end development.
+For example, if you’re booking a flight, you enter your information into the website.
+That information will be stored in a database that was created on a server and will be processed to book your flights.
+All of these stages are part of back-end development.

 Back-end developers are responsible for building the technologies that host these database interactions and user requests.
 Their role is essential; they implement and manage all the behind-the-scenes elements of the back-end development to ensure the smooth and efficient functioning of a website or an application.